 The THE command allows the user to edit another 'file'.
-The new file is placed in the file ring.
-The previous file being edited remains in memory and can be returned to by issuing a THE command without any parameters.
+The new file is placed in the file $\underline{\text{ring}}$ .
+The previous file being edited remains in memory.
 Several files can be edited at once, and all files are arranged in a ring, with subsequent THE commands moving through the ring, one file at a time.